crisfeim/crisfe.im/content/posts/2025.05.13.tdd-ai-generator/index.md

 - Automatically generate tests for common structures with mocking.
 - Use snapshots as a specification source and validate model output with snapshot assertions.
 - Execute parallel requests with multiple models and break iteration as soon as one passes the test.
-- Dynamically adjust the prompt based on consecutive failures, using another model as a refiner.
+- Dynamically adjust the prompt based on *N* consecutive failures, using another model as a refiner.
-- Add a notification system when tests finish.
-- Look for opportunities to integrate this idea in my daily workflow.
+- Look for opportunities to integrate this idea in your typical daily workflow.
-- Use better models (*Claude* and *ChatGPT*) and gather useful data.
+- Use better models (*Claude* and *ChatGPT*), gather useful data (average number of iterations for a given problem per model, etc).

 ## Links